RaynerSec/weewx-temperaturnu/README.md

 1. **Monitors** archive records from your WeeWX weather station
 2. **Extracts** the outdoor temperature (`outTemp`)
 3. **Converts** temperature to Celsius (if your station uses Fahrenheit or other units)
-4. **Uploads** the temperature data to Temperatur.nu via HTTP POST for each new archive record
+4. **Uploads** the temperature data to Temperatur.nu via HTTP GET for each new archive record

 ## Temperature Conversion